gwenlei/RemoteFileEditor/README.md

 provide all the components files.

 Then just run the server on your host using:
-> $ python remote_file_editor.py
+> $ ./startme.sh

 Running it requires the [Flask](http://flask.pocoo.org/) module.
-If you do not want to install it globally you can also simply unzip flask.zip.

-Now you can browse to host:9000 (you can config this using --port) to see files under the running directory.
+Now you can browse to host:8999 (you can config this using --port) to see files under the running directory.
 You can click on the "open in code editor" link to edit a file.
 The changes you make will automatically (and *ALWAYS*) be saved on the host after a short delay for your every change.

 Put the files you want to allow remote modification under the project directory, or put symbolic links for them.
 It is recommended that you create links under the *links* directory.